etherion-1337/sg_food_classifier/README.md

 3. Unit Test

-To run the unit test, run the following in the root directory:
+To run the unit test, run the following in the `test` directory:
 ```
-pytest test/test_inference.py
+pytest test_inference.py
 ```

 4. Training